 Views are integral to all aspects of Arlington Ridge Park.
 The landscape is located on axis with the National Mall and just north of Arlington National Cemetery.
 Certain vantage points within the park were calculated to dramatize this visual connection, although invasive vegetation, highway signage construction, and heavy traffic interfere with some of these critical views.

-The commemorative, ceremonial landscape of Arlington Ridge Park attracts visitors from throughout the United States and overseas.
+The commemorative, ceremonial landscape of Arlington Ridge Park attracts visitors from throughout the United States and abroad.
 It also functions as a neighborhood park for nearby residents.

 The U.S. Marine Corps War Memorial invites solemn contemplation of the sacrifices made in battle by Marines since the inception of the corps over 200 years ago.
 More casual activities are enjoyed on the lawns around the Netherlands Carillon.
 Activities in the park include ceremonial maneuvers by the Marines, concerts and picnics, and strolling along the memorial grounds.